- Personal Finance

 What is Mortgage Redemption Insurance?

 Mortgage Redemption Insurance is a life insurance policy that helps repay your mortgage balance in the event of your death before the housing loan’s full repayment.
-MRI is designed to protect your home from foreclosure as it will take out your outstanding debt if you die.
+MRI will protect your home from foreclosure, as it will take out your outstanding debt if you die.

 Just like any other insurance policy, MRI covers a set amount and duration.
 It dictates how much of your mortgage can be covered and for how long.
 The higher your premium is, the better your coverage will be.